FrHassan/Dealing-with-Cyclic-Dependencies/README.md

 The aforementioned paper offers additional illustrations, insights, and examples on how to address the cyclic dependencies anti-pattern in microservices architecture.

-# Executing the Strongly Connected Components (SCC) algorithm using Neo4j graph database
+# Strongly Connected Components (SCC) algorithm using Neo4j graph database

-To conduct a graph analysis based on the methodology outlined in this repository, we kindly request that you adhere to the provided instructions below.
+The following instructions help implementing the SCC algorithm to detect the presence of cyclic depednencies based on the methodology outlined in the paper.

-**1.** Install _Neo4j Desktop_ following the instructions mentioned in [[8]](https://neo4j.com/docs/desktop-manual/current/installation/download-installation/).
+**1.** Install _Neo4j Desktop_ following the instructions mentioned in [[1]](https://neo4j.com/docs/desktop-manual/current/installation/download-installation/).
 **2.** Use _Neo4j Desktop_ to create a new graph database.

 <p align="center">